civican/legisinfo/42-1/bills/C-21/bill_text.md

   **(1.3)** However, an officer may require that goods exempted under subsection (1.1) or (1.2) or the regulations made under paragraph (2)(a) be reported under subsection (1).

-> **Explanatory Note**:
-> Existing text of subsection 95(1):
-> *Existing Text*:
-> > Subject to paragraph (2)(a), all goods that are exported shall be reported at such time and place and in such manner as may be prescribed.

 ### Section 4

   **(1)** Subsections 97.25(1) and (2) of the Act are replaced by the following:

 ### Section 97.25

-      **(1)** Any goods **that are to be exported, that have been reported** under section 95 or **that have been** imported, by or on behalf of a debtor, are subject to a lien **or hypothec** for the amount owed by the debtor and may be detained by an officer at the expense of the debtor until that amount is paid.
+      **(1)** Any goods that are to be exported, that have been reported under section 95 or that have been imported, by or on behalf of a debtor, are subject to a lien or hypothec for the amount owed by the debtor and may be detained by an officer at the expense of the debtor until that amount is paid.

-      **(2)** Any conveyance used for the importation **or exportation** of goods in respect of which a notice has been served under section 109.3 is subject to a lien **or hypothec** for the amount owed by the debtor and may be detained by an officer at the expense of the person on whom the notice was served until the amount set out in the notice is paid.
+      **(2)** Any conveyance used for the importation or exportation of goods in respect of which a notice has been served under section 109.3 is subject to a lien or hypothec for the amount owed by the debtor and may be detained by an officer at the expense of the person on whom the notice was served until the amount set out in the notice is paid.

   **(2)** The portion of subsection 97.25(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** Subject to the regulations, the Minister, on giving 30 days' notice in writing to the debtor at the debtor's latest known address, may direct that any good imported or **to be exported, or any good reported under section 95**, by or on behalf of the debtor, or any conveyance, that has been detained be sold
+    **(3)** Subject to the regulations, the Minister, on giving 30 days' notice in writing to the debtor at the debtor's latest known address, may direct that any good imported or to be exported, or any good reported under section 95, by or on behalf of the debtor, or any conveyance, that has been detained be sold

 ### Section 5

 Paragraph 99(1)(c) of the Act is replaced by the following:

-at any time up to the time of exportation, examine any goods **that are to be exported or** that have been reported under section 95 and open or cause to be opened any package or container of **those** goods and take samples of **those** goods in reasonable amounts;
+at any time up to the time of exportation, examine any goods that are to be exported or that have been reported under section 95 and open or cause to be opened any package or container of those goods and take samples of those goods in reasonable amounts;

-> **Explanatory Note**:
-> Relevant portion of subsection 99(1):
-> *Existing Text*:
-> > An officer may
-> >
-> > at any time up to the time of exportation, examine any goods that have been reported under section 95 and open or cause to be opened any package or container of such goods and take samples of such goods in reasonable amounts;

 ### Section 6

 Paragraph 107(5)(i) of the Act is replaced by the following:

-an official of the Department of Employment and Social Development solely for the purpose of administering or enforcing the `Employment Insurance Act` **or the `Old Age Security Act`**, if the information relates to the movement of people into and out of Canada;
+an official of the Department of Employment and Social Development solely for the purpose of administering or enforcing the `Employment Insurance Act` or the `Old Age Security Act`, if the information relates to the movement of people into and out of Canada;

-> **Explanatory Note**:
-> Relevant portion of subsection 107(5):
-> *Existing Text*:
-> > An official may provide, allow to be provided or provide access to customs information to the following persons:
-> >
-> > an official of the Department of Employment and Social Development solely for the purpose of administering or enforcing the `Employment Insurance Act`, if the information relates to the movement of people into and out of Canada;

 ### Section 7